jpwahle/cs-insights-backend/README.md

     mongo
 ```

-Then you can start the backend using.
+Then you can start the backend using:
 ```console
 npm run dev
 ```
 It starts the docker container (if it is not started yet), uses auto-reload (whenever the code was changed), automatically compiles TypeScript files, and spawns multiple processes.
 </details>

 ## Tests
 This repository follows clean code principles using static typing, linting, unit tests, semantic releases, and documentation.
 In the following you can find details for running these tests in the cloud and locally.

 <details> <summary> Continuous Integration (CI) </summary>